 For many investors, owning individual bonds can be more efficient than a pooled vehicle (i.e. mutual fund).
 We can create a custom portfolio that gives the investor greater control of principal, yet at lower fee levels than a typical mutual fund expense ratio.
 We can structure taxable or non-taxable bond portfolios based on your needs and taxation levels.

-Mutual Fund Selection
+Mutual Fund and ETF Selection